 - Customize images– A major feature of flexible web design is that images move and scale with the flexible grid.
 For a fast loading time, use small size images.
 Don’t use the width and height attributes to scale them; it may hamper the usability factor.

 Instead of scaling, you can crop the images using the CSS

 - Importance of media queries– Media queries permit designers to create multiple layouts using the same HTML document.
-It allows the web designer to accommodate different window size of the browser.
+It allows the web designer to accommodate different browser window sizes.
 Media queries also handle the screen orientation, screen resolution and color related issues.
 It’s extremely important in responsive web design as you can build websites that fit different devices.

 In conclusion, responsive web design is a great trend for mobile websites.
 Implementing a responsive website design will save you money from having to build extra sites, and allows you to tap into the full smart device market.
 With the enormous amount of daily internet that arises from smartphones, this should drive plenty of traffic into your website.